reshadman/file-secretary/README.md

 ```

 ### Configuration
-For understanding how this package works please read the documentation
+Almost everything is handled by configuration, For understanding how this package works please read the documentation
 blocks in the default config file here:

 [config/file_secretary.php](https://github.com/reshadman/file-secretary/blob/master/fixtures/config/file_secretary.php)